computernewb/collab-vm-server-1.2/README.md

 I don't have a computer running any variant of BSD, so the instructions might be different.
 If anyone can compile it and make a pull request with instructions, that would be great.

 ## Any other operating systems
-QEMU is also available for other platforms, like OpenSolaris. collab-vm-server is only supported on Windows and Unix-like operating systems.
+QEMU is also available for other platforms, like OpenSolaris and OpenIndiana. collab-vm-server is only supported on Windows and Unix-like operating systems.
 It is unknown if it would run on any other operating systems, but your free to try (let me know if it works).
-There wouldn't be any point in porting the server to any other platform where QEMU is not supported, however.
+There wouldn't be any point in porting the server to any other platform where QEMU is not supported, however (although in the future, there will be many more emulators/hypervisors supported).

 # Required Dependencies
 * All of Guacamole's Dependencies (https://guacamole.incubator.apache.org/doc/gug/installing-guacamole.html)